Waboodoo/HTTP-Shortcuts/docs/categories.md

 ### Backgrounds

-You can change a category's background to either use the default (i.e., white or black, depending on whether dark mode is enabled), always black, or to display your home screen wallpaper.
+You can change a category's background to either use the default (i.e., white or black, depending on whether dark mode is enabled), set it to a specific color, or to display your home screen wallpaper.
 Please note that using the latter requires that you grant the app permission to access your files.
 See the [Privacy Policy](privacy-policy.md) for more information.

 ### Hidden Categories